rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 This is a bug that will never be fixed, since many websites around the world depends on this behavior.
 Fixing this will break a lot of websites.

-### typeof functions and arrays
+### typeof functions and arrays is object

-These are just special variants of objects with certain built-in methods.
+These are just special variants of objects with certain built-in properties.

 ### == vs ===